 In addition, food availability has been considered as the most important driving force for the abundance, diversity, and composition of the deep-sea benthic ecosystem (McClain et al., 2012; Rex et al., 2006).
 Some proxies have been widely used to determine sedimentation sources.
-For example, the total organic carbon (TOC) content in marine sediments is a common proxy for OM deposition from the water column to the seafloor.
-Meanwhile, because the consumed rate of nitrogen is higher than carbon (Danovaro, 2010; Meyers, 1994), the TOC to nitrogen (C/N) ratio can provide the estimations on the aging and sources of OM.
-Generally, the benthic population densities decline with depth because of the declinature of sinking POM flux (McClain and Rex, 2015; Wei et al., 2010), while higher population densities are expected in the submarine canyon head due to the concentration of OM.
-Liao et al. (2017) compared the GPSC and GS in terms of the TOC contents and C/N ratios, however, the results of which surprisingly against their expectation.
-The TOC was negatively related to the tidal currents speed, resulting in a lower faunal abundance and diversity in the surface sediments in the canyon head.
-While the TOC increased toward the GS with a result of overall higher benthos population density, indicating that there were significant influences of food supplies on benthic community structure.
+For example, the total organic carbon (TOC) content in marine sediments is a common proxy for organic matter (OM) deposition from the water column to the seafloor.
+Meanwhile, because the nitrogen consumption rate is higher than carbon (Danovaro, 2010; Meyers, 1994), the TOC to nitrogen (C/N) ratio can estimate the aging and sources of OM.
+Generally, the benthic population densities decline with depth because of the declinature of sinking particulate organic matter (POM) flux (McClain and Rex, 2015; Wei et al., 2010), while higher population densities are expected in the submarine canyon head and near the shelf break due to the higher concentration of OM.
+Liao et al. (2017) compared the TOC contents and C/N ratios between the surface sediment from GPSC and GC.
+However, they found that the TOC was negatively related to the bottom current velocity, resulting in a lower faunal abundance and diversity in the surface sediments due to stronger bed flows near the canyon head.
+In comparison, the TOC increased toward the GS and resulted in higher benthos population density, indicating significant influences of food supplies on benthic community structure.

-The benthic macrofaunal and meiofaunal community structure in the GPSC and GS were thoroughly studied in Liao et al. (2017) and Liao et al. (2020).
-Unlike previously mentioned high productivity submarine canyons, the upper GPSC was severely impacted by physical disturbance triggered by internal tides and the gravity flows.
-These physical extremes overwhelmed the function of enhancing food availability in the active submarine canyons.
-Moreover, the biological response to frequent disturbance such as reduction and loss in species richness or total abundance, alteration of taxonomic composition, and the deepened dwelling distribution of the burrowing infauna in sediment, showed the communities were undergoing intense disturbance (Liao et al., 2017).
-Moreover, significantly distinct two nematodes assemblages were identified in the GPSC and GS (Liao et al., 2020).
-The nematodes species, maturity, functional and trophic diversity were severely depressed in the GPSC, corresponding to the environmental indicators such as strong near-bottom currents speed and lower TOC.
-The distinction of nematodes species composition was attributed to the species replacement resulting from environmental filtering.
-In the GPSC, nematodes assemblages were dominated by r-strategist non-selective deposit feeders with clavate tails, whereas the species with longer lifespans, diverse feeding strategies, and tail shapes coexisted on the slope area.
-Though environmental filtering was considered as the main mechanism, the nestedness patterns (Baselga, 2010; 2012) indicated that species immigration and local extinction may also occupy crucial roles in shaping the species composition in the canyon.
+The benthic macrofaunal and meiofaunal community structures in the GPSC and GS were thoroughly studied by Liao et al. (2017, 2020).
+Unlike previously mentioned high productivity submarine canyons, the upper GPSC was severely impacted by physical disturbance triggered by internal tides and gravity flows.
+The biological responses, such as reduction and loss in species richness or total abundance, alteration of taxonomic composition, and the dominance of deep-dwelling burrowing infauna, showed that the benthic communities underwent intense physical disturbances in the GPSC (Liao et al., 2017).
+Moreover, distinct nematodes assemblages were identified between the GPSC and GS (Liao et al., 2020).
+They also found that the nematodes species, functional and trophic diversity, and community maturity were severely depressed in the GPSC.
+These physical extremes, such as strong near-bottom currents and lower TOC due to sediment erosion, likely overwhelmed the effect of OM accumulation and possibly the high food delivery in the active submarine canyons like GPSC.
+Liao et al. (2020) also attributed the distinct nematode assemblages in the GPSC to the species filtering by the environmental stresses in the canyon.
+As a result, the nematode assemblages in the GPSC were dominated by r-strategist and non-selective deposit feeders with clavate tails.
+In contrast, the species with longer lifespans, diverse feeding strategies, and tail shapes coexisted on the GS.
+Though environmental filtering was the primary mechanism structuring the benthic community between the GPSC and GS, the nestedness patterns (Baselga, 2010; 2012) were also evident, indicating that species immigration and local extinction might also occupy crucial roles in shaping the species composition in the canyon.

 Carbon flows and food webs in deep-sea environment